dapr/quickstarts/tutorials/workflow/csharp/combined-patterns/README.md

     }
     ```

+The application logs should come from both services executing all activities as follows:
 5. Use the GET request in the [`order-workflow.http`](./order-workflow.http) file to get the status of the workflow.

     The expected serialized output of the workflow is: